 - Add oats and return water to a boil.
 Then reduce heat and simmer for 5 minutes.
 Stir occasionally.

 - Simmer 2 more minutes.
 Stir occasionally.
-Then cover and turn off heat and let sit for 5 minutes.
+Then cover and turn off the heat and let sit for 5 minutes.

 - Add cooked oatmeal, soy or coconut milk, frozen (not thawed) strawberries, banana, and ice cubes to a blender.
-Cover and blend on high until strawberries and ice cubes are pulverized and mixture is creamy.
+Cover and blend on high until strawberries and ice cubes are pulverized and the mixture is creamy.

-- If smoothie mixture is too thick, add more soy or coconut milk and/or ice cubes and blend some more.
+- If the smoothie mixture is too thick, add more soy or coconut milk and/or ice cubes and blend some more.